23 Overview: Pelvis

 Supine Position: Patients are often positioned in a supine position when treating the pelvis as it is a more stable and tolerable position.
 Another benefit of this position is the ability to visualize the inguinal nodal areas commonly included in the treatment volume.
 Positioning and immobilization devices include pillows under the head, a low extremity to reproduce the hips and pelvic position, and/or a knee bolster.
 For patients requiring the inclusion of inguinal nodes in the treatment fields, positioning their legs in a frog-leg or spread-out knee position helps with better visualization of the inguinal nodes and reduces skin folds that could lead to more severe skin reactions during the course of treatment.
 The arms are typically placed high on the patient’s chest or above the head if treating para-aortic nodes to keep them out of the treatment field.

-Prone Position: The prone position is another treatment setup commonly used for treating the pelvis.
-The main advantage of prone positioning is that the small bowel falls forward and out of the pelvis, reducing its dose; it also allows the glutes to fall apart, resulting in less skin-on-skin contact, helping reduce scatter and skin reactions.
-A belly-board or custom made prone vaclok device with an anterior void allows allows the radiosensitive small bowel to fall forward out of the pelvis.
-The patient is indexed longitudinally on the belly-board using the ruler found on the right and left lateral sides of the board.
-It is important that the pubic symphysis sits at the inferior ridge of the belly board to displace as much small bowel as possible.
-Almost all patients benefit from the prone position, regardless of size, when the goal is to displace the small bowel anteriorly.
-Patients with a strong abdominal muscle tone may not benefit as much from this position as other patients.
+Prone Position: The prone position is another treatment setup commonly used for treatments of the pelvis – primarily rectal cancers.
+The main advantage of prone positioning is the small bowel falls forward out of the pelvis, reducing its dose.
+Most patients benefit from the prone position, regardless of size, however, patients with a strong abdominal muscle tone may not benefit as much.
+The position also allows the glutes to fall apart, resulting in less skin-on-skin contact, helping reduce scatter and skin reactions.
+A belly-board or custom prone vaclok device with an anterior void allows allows the radiosensitive small bowel to fall anteriorly out of the pelvis.
+The patient is indexed longitudinally on the belly-board using a ruler found on the right and left lateral sides of the board – this will help achieve a consistent pelvic tilt throughout the course of treatment.
+The pubic symphysis should sit at the inferior ridge of the belly board to displace as much small bowel as possible.

 Physicians often instruct pelvic patients to have a comfortably full bladder for simulation and throughout treatment to enhance reproducibility internally and reduce dose to surrounding structures.
 A comfortably full bladder will push the small bowel superior out of the treatment fields.
 However, when treating the bladder, patients are coached to have an empty bladder to reduce the size of the treatment field.
 During simulation, it is also critical to monitor the fullness of the rectum.
 An empty rectum will prevent the bowel from pushing on adjacent structures into the treatment field.
 Depending on the doctor’s preference, external radiopaque markers may be placed on the anal or vaginal verge to visualize and ensure adequate tumor coverage.